Robust Solutions of Nonlinear Least Squares Problems via Min-max Optimization: Solution sets of problems ( ) and ( )

-However, as we saw in the example in subsection 1.1, $(\vx^*, \delta \c)$ need not be a saddle point, a local saddle point, a local minimax point or a stationary point of (\ref{eq2}).
-Moreover, solutions of the first order conditions (\ref{f-first}) or (\ref{first}) may be not a minimax point of (\ref{eq2}).
+However, as we saw in the example in subsection 1.1, $(\vx^*, \delta \c)$ may not be a saddle point, a local saddle point, a local minimax point or a stationary point of (\ref{eq2}).
+Moreover, solutions of the first order conditions (\ref{f-first}) or (\ref{first}) may not be global minimax points of (\ref{eq2}).